-- The tomb of Jesus Christ had the seal of Pontius Pilate placed on the stone (as well as guards placed around it), as part of an attempt to keep his corpse in the tomb.
+- More symbolic type than physical.
+The tomb of Jesus Christ had the seal of Pontius Pilate placed on the stone (as well as guards placed around it), as part of an attempt to keep his corpse in the tomb.

 - In Family Guy, Mayor West has a city ordinance requiring all caskets to be sealed in concrete so zombies won't get him.

 - Robert Wadlow, the world's tallest man in medical history, was buried in a vault of solid concrete, as the family feared his body would be stolen.

 - A supposed dummy in an amusement park funhouse in 1976 was discovered to be the genuine corpse of outlaw Elmer McCurdy, shot dead in a 1911 gunfight.
 After examination and historical analysis (it turned out his corpse had been circulating freak shows, carnivals, and wax museums ever since his body had gone unclaimed and been set up on display by his undertaker), he was buried under two cubic yards of concrete to ensure that he would finally be able to rest in peace.